Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Dense breast tissue.
 Women whose breasts have larger areas of dense tissue on mammograms are at increased risk for breast cancer.

-Recent use (within 10 years) of oral contraceptives.
+Recent use (within 10 years) of birth control pills.
 Taking birth control pills slightly increases your breast cancer risk compared with women who have never used them.
 The risk may go back to normal over time after the pills are stopped.

 Long-term use of estrogen and progestin medicines after menopause.
 This is known as hormone replacement therapy (HRT).
 The hormones are most often used together.
-If you have had HRT for 2 or more years to relieve menopause symptoms, you may have a higher chance of breast cancer.
 The longer you’ve used HRT, the higher your risk.
 If you stop taking the medicines, your risk should go back down to normal after 5 years.
-Estrogen used alone may not raise your risk much or at all, unless you use it for more than 10 years.
 If you decide to use HRT, use it at the lowest dose and for the shortest time possible.

 Talk with your healthcare provider about your risk factors for breast cancer and what you can do about them.
-There are different tools that can be use to help estimate your risk so that you can set up the best prevention and screening plan for you.
+There are different tools that can be used to help estimate your risk.
+These can help you to set up your own best prevention and screening plan.

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR